Discovering F5, NetScaler and other load balancers or cluster devices

 If you’re discovering an F5, do the following.
 You’ll want to scan your F5 pool members via either SSH or the API, depending on the device’s OS.

-After you’ve discovered via SNMP, go ahead and scan the F5 with the native F5 interface that can be found in Discovery -> UCS/ACI/F5 API Manager for Autodiscovery (Note: This requires a account w/ F5 API permissions!):
+- After you’ve discovered via SNMP, go ahead and scan the F5 with the native F5 interface that can be found in Discovery -> UCS/ACI/Load Balancers.
+(Note: This requires an account w/ F5 API permissions!):

 Create a cluster device (UCS) discovery job